fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 First of all, functional programming is type of declarative programming which means that we explain what is something instead of giving instructions step by step which is seen in imperative programming.
 For example, in functional programming we say "factorial of n is n times factorial of n-1 where factorial of 0 is 1".
-In imperative approach, we say how to compute factorial of n: "start with 1 and say resul is 1 then increment counter to n and multiply result by counter and save it into result".
+In imperative approach, we say how to compute factorial of n: "start with 1 and say result is 1 then increment counter to n and multiply result by counter and save it into result".
 Here you can see big difference in way of thinking.
 I personally think that declarative approach is much simpler.

 In above example you can see one important difference between these approaches.
 In declarative programming we define value only once.
 Translated in language you already know, think of this as using only constant variables instead of common variables which can change state later.
 This is called immutability which means "when defined once, cannot be changed later".
 Take a look at the following example of C code: